 - Your spouse receives the allowance.

-Below are the GIS amounts for individuals receiving a full OAS pension in the second quarter of 2021 (between April and June).
+Below are the GIS amounts for individuals receiving a full OAS pension in the third quarter of 2021 (between July and September).

 |Scenarios||Maximum monthly payment||Maximum annual income threshold|

 |If you are a single, widowed, or divorced pensioner||$935.72||$18,984 (individual income)|

 |If your spouse/common-law partner receives the full OAS pension||$563.27||$25,104 (combined income)|